SupportClass/lfg-twitchapi/README.md

 ## API
 ### apiCall(method, path, options, callback)
-Makes a call to the twitch API, invoking `callback` with the response.
+Makes a call to the Twitch API, invoking `callback` with the response.

 If `{{username}}` is present in `path`, it will be replaced with the value of `nodecg.bundleConfig.username`.

 * `method` is a HTTP method; ex: `GET` or `PUT`
 * `path` is the desired endpoint; ex: `/channels/{{username}}/subscriptions`
 * `options` is an object of query parameters; ex: `{ limit: 25, direction: 'desc' }`
-* `callback` will be invoked with the response from the Twitch api
+* `callback` will be invoked with the response from the Twitch API

 ### License
 lfg-sublistener is provided under the MIT license, which is available to read in the [LICENSE][] file.